Kotlin/kotlinx-rpc/GETTING_STARTED.md

-is a set of tools and APIs gathered in one place with a goal of providing a great user experience when working with RPC systems in Kotlin multiplatform projects. kRPC provides its own in-house new RPC protocol, but it **IS NOT** a library solely focused on this protocol.
+is a set of tools and APIs gathered in one place with a goal of providing a great user experience when working with RPC systems in Kotlin multiplatform projects.
+`kotlinx.rpc` provides its own in-house new RPC protocol, but it **IS NOT** a library solely focused on this protocol.

 The combination of Kotlin Multiplatform technology and RPC concept